 With that in mind, here’s what you should know:

-In Louisiana, after two years in the program, a student who started at 53rd percentile dropped to the 37th percentile in math.
-In D.C., students using a voucher fell 10 percentile points in math and about 4 points in reading after two years, compared to students who applied for a voucher but didn’t get one.
+In Louisiana, after two years in the program, a student who started at the 53rd percentile dropped to the 37th percentile in math.
+By and large, those negative effects persisted through year four, particularly in math and science.

 The Ohio study showed that even three years into the program, the negative impacts of using a private school voucher persisted.